 - Tifway 419

 This coarse-leaf grass is the most popular variety in Florida.
-Homeowners in the Gulf Coast, Africa and Pacific Islands also praise it for its heat tolerance.
+Residents of the Gulf Coast, Africa, and the Pacific Islands also praise it for its heat tolerance.
 St. Augustine grass prefers dappled shade and withstands moderate traffic.
 It remains green throughout winter dormancy without much water.
-In fact, this species is susceptible to disease if you overwater during winter, so save time and money and avoid watering St. Augustine grass while it’s dormant.
+In fact, this species is susceptible to disease if you overwater during winter, so save time and money, and avoid watering St. Augustine grass while it’s dormant.

-The most drought and heat tolerant cultivated variety of this species is Floratam.
+The most drought-tolerant and heat-tolerant cultivated variety of this species is Floratam.

 This slow-growing grass provides a lush, green carpet of turf once it’s fully established.
-You don’t have to mow or water Zoysia grass often, cutting down on maintenance time and costs.
+You don’t have to mow or water Zoysia grass often, so maintenance time and costs are minimal.
 This grass tolerates both sun and shade and stands up well to foot traffic.

-The most drought and heat tolerant cultivated varieties of this species include:
+The most drought-tolerant and heat-tolerant cultivated varieties of this species include:

 - El Toro

-Native to the Midwest, Buffalo grass requires full sun and very little, if any, water once fully established.
-The name stems from the history of this grass, which grows naturally across the plains from Mexico to Montana.
-It once fed herds of buffalo as they roamed these areas.
-Keep in mind that Buffalo grass doesn’t tolerate foot traffic well and must be kept five inches or longer.
+Native to the Midwest, buffalo grass is an excellent choice for low-water landscaping.
+It requires full sun and very little — if any — water once fully established.
+This grass grows naturally across the plains from Mexico to Montana and once fed herds of buffalo as they roamed these areas, hence the name.
+Keep in mind that buffalo grass doesn’t tolerate foot traffic well and must be kept at a height of five inches or longer to remain healthy.

 Introduced to the US in 1916 from Southeast Asia, Centipede grass is a hardy, slow-growing grass that provides a low-maintenance lawn once fully established.
 It prefers full sun or partial shade, but its ability to survive in acidic soil makes it a popular choice for the dappled shady area under pine trees.

 An all-purpose grass with excellent tolerance to foot traffic, Bahia grass resists pests and disease and grows impressively well in poor soil, though it requires full sun to thrive.
-This is a great heat-resistant grass because its prolific root system helps it find water deeper down than other grasses are capable of.
+This is a great heat-resistant grass because its prolific root system helps it find water deeper down than other grasses.